-Value Single Differential Description LVTTL х (Low-Voltage TTL) A general purpose standard (EIA/ JESDSA) for 3.3 V applications.
+Value Single Differential Description LVTTL X (Low-Voltage TTL) A general purpose standard (EIA/ JESDSA) for 3.3 V applications.
 It uses an LVTTL input buffer and a push-pull output buffer.

 LVCMOS33 X - (Low-Voltage CMOS for 3.3 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 3.3 V applications.
-LVCMOS25 X (Low-Voltage CMOS for 2.5 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 2.5 V applications.
-LVCMOS18 X (Low-Voltage CMOS for 1.8 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.8 V applications.
+LVCMOS25 Х - (Low-Voltage CMOS for 2.5 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpos 2.5 V applications.
+LVCMOS18 Х - (Low-Voltage CMOS for 1.8 Volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.8 V applications.
 It uses a 3.3 V-tolerant CMOS input buffer and a push-pull output buffer.
-LVCMOS15 X (Low-Voltage CMOS for 1.5 volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.5 V applications.
+LVCMOS15 Х - (Low-Voltage CMOS for 1.5 volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.5 V applications.
 It uses a 3.3 V-tolerant CMOS input buffer and a push-pull output buffer.
-LVCMOS12 X (Low-Voltage CMOS for 1.2 volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.2 V applications.
+LVCMOS12 Х - (Low-Voltage CMOS for 1.2 volts) An extension of the LVCMOS standard (JESD 8-5) used for general-purpose 1.2 V applications.
 This I/O standard is supported only in ProASIC3L and the IGLOO family of devices.
+LVDS х A moderate-speed differential signaling system, in which the transmitter generates two different voltages which are compared at the receiver.
+It requires that one data bit be carried through two signal lines; therefore, you need two pins per input or output.
+It also requires an external resistor termination.
+The voltage swing between these two signal lines is approximately 350mV (millivolts).
+LVDS33 Х LVDS for 3.3 V BUSLVDS Х 2.5 V BUSLVDS MLVDS Х MINILVDS Х RSDS Х LVPECL (only for inputs) Х PECL is another differential I/O standard.
+It requires that one data bit is carried through two signal lines; therefore, two pins are needed per input or output.
+It also requires an external resistor termination.
+The voltage swing between these two signal lines is approximately 850mV.
+When the power supply is +3.3 V, it is commonly referred to as low-voltage PECL (LVPECL).
+HSTLI Х Х High-Speed Transceiver Logic Class I. A general-purpose, high-speed 1.5 V bus standard (EIA/JESD 8-6).
+It has four classes; Microsemi SoC supports Class I and Class II.
+It requires a differential amplifier input buffer and a push-pull output buffer.
+HSTLII Х Х High-Speed Transceiver Logic Class II.
+A general-purpose, high-speed 1.5 V bus standard (EIA/JESD 8-6).
+It has four classes; Microsemi SoC supports Class I and Class II.
+It requires a differential amplifier input buffer and a push-pull output buffer.